ktorio/ktor-documentation/codeSnippets/snippets/client-ssl-config/README.md

 ## Running

-Before running a server, you need to create a certificate and run the [ssl-engine-main](../ssl-engine-main) example:
+Before running this client sample, you need to create a certificate and run the [ssl-engine-main](../ssl-engine-main) example:

 1. Create a keystore by executing the following command in a repository's root directory: